golang-leipzig/module-proxy-november-meetup/slides.md

 ### [Go 2018 Survey Results][go2018survey]:

-The top three major challenges we identified are:
+[One of] The top three major challenges we identified are:

 **Package management** (e.g., "Keeping up with vendoring", "dependency / packet [sic] management / vendoring not unified") …